UMAprotocol/UMIPs/UMIPs/umip-152.md

 1. DAO member Alice has a great idea for utilizing the DAO treasury and writes some Ethereum transactions that would execute her idea.
 2. Alice holds a Snapshot vote to approve their idea and associated transactions.
 3. The majority of $ABC tokens back Alice's proposal in the Snapshot vote.
-4. Alice submits the proposal to the Zodiac module governing the Gnosis Safe and notes in the ancillary data that the proposal was approved on Snapshot and includes a link to the Snapshot results.
+4. Alice submits the proposal to the Zodiac module governing the Gnosis Safe and notes in the explanation that the proposal was approved on Snapshot and includes a link to the Snapshot results.
 Alice includes a bond with her proposal.
 5. The proposal is not disputed within the challenge window and can be executed by any address.
 6. Bob, another member of the DAO, executes Alice's proposal since Alice is out watching a movie.
 7. Alice's transactions are executed and the treasury funds are spent according to her plan, which was approved by a Snapshot vote.